Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.JsonSchema/README.md

 // the schema Id will be included as a parameter of the content type Console.WriteLine(eventData.ContentType);

-// the serialized Avro data will be stored in the EventBody Console.WriteLine(eventData.EventBody);
+// the serialized JSON data will be stored in the EventBody Console.WriteLine(eventData.EventBody);
 ```